Blog

 While there is still plenty of legal wrangling to be done, for many businesses, Schrems II requires a re-evaluation and revision of agreement terms related to data transfer across large numbers of agreements.
 Note that these are, in many cases, the same tens of millions of agreements that were amended for data privacy purposes as recently as 2018.

 As companies review their agreements, they can look beyond mere express references to certain data transfer mechanisms in the plain language of the agreements.
-Rather, they can analyze the agreements to identify the range of data privacy and security obligations addressed in the terms.
+Rather, they can analyse the agreements to identify the range of data privacy and security obligations addressed in the terms.
 This sort of comprehensive agreement analysis enables companies to fully assess their rights and responsibilities, and better understand corresponding privacy compliance risk.
 It can also help them determine whether to augment their BCR- or SCC-based data transfer strategy with supplemental measures—which may include data encryption or other security commitments, breach notification, and termination rights.

 How can the Docusign Agreement Cloud help?